stefan-hoeck/idris2-prim/src/Documentation.md

 * `m /= n = Either (m < n) (m > n)`

-For these relations we implement interface `Data.Prim.Ord.Strict`, which comes with four axioms we assume (but can't proof in Idris) to hold for the ordered primitive types:
+For these relations we implement interface `Data.Prim.Ord.Strict`, which comes with two axioms we assume (but can't proof in Idris) to hold for the ordered primitive types:

 1. `<` is transitive: From `k < m` and `m < n` follows `k < n`.